``

 Cameron, E. E.

-She was the widow of G. Cameron, and may have been a member of Dover Spiritualist Church.
-She was also the "beloved friend" of Jennie Bourner.
+Mrs Cameron may have been a member of Dover Spiritualist Church.
+She was also the "beloved friend" of Jennie Bourner

 "A brighter morn than ours"

-Carberry, E. W.
+~Carberry, E. W.

 Ernest William Carberry.
-He was a Fireman and Driver in the N.F.S, living at 16½ Finnis Hill.
-He was injured by being run over by a trailer pump on 19 December 1941 at a sub Fire Station at Finnis's Hill.
+He was the son of Patrick Carberry, below, and was a Fireman and Driver in the NFS, living at 16½ Finnis Hill.
+Mr and Mrs Carberry, courtesy Ernie CarberryHe was injured by being run over by a trailer pump on 19 December 1941 at a sub Fire Station at Finnis's Hill.
 He was taken to the Casualty Clearing Hospital.
 He had sustained a fractured rib, but his condition was good, and he was able to talk to visitors.
 He explained that he had been between the car and the trailer, had felt a bump, and then the trailer had run over him.
 Sadly, his condition deteriorated, and he developed pneumonia and peritonitis.
 His bladder had been perforated, but the surgeon at the inquest stated that it was a small perforation that leaked intermittently, and that previous tests had not revealed this.
 Although an operation was attempted, Mr Carberry died under the anaesthetic on 23 December 1941.
-He was 43.
+He was 43

-information - Joyce Banks
+obituary and inquest - Joyce Banks

 Carberry, P. J.

-He was the husband of Sarah Ann Carberry (daughter of Thomas Wilson, a blacksmith), whom he had married at St James on 10th March 1885.
+He was the husband of Sarah Ann Carberry (daughter of Thomas Wilson, a blacksmith), whom he had married at St James on 10 March 1885.
 He was an army pensioner, and had seen service in many campaigns, being a veteran of the old 83rd Foot Regiment and a Corporal of the Royal Irish Rifles.
-In 1901 Mr and Mrs Carberry were living at 2 Castle Cottages, Charlton Green, with their children Maude, Albert, Fredrick, Charles, and Ernest.

 The headstone at St James reads: